box/box-developer-changelog/content/2025/12-08-new-developer-documentation-site-beta.md

 ## Launch plan

 This beta launch focuses on Developer Guides and API Reference.
 The remaining content will be migrated from the current [box.dev](box.dev) site over the coming weeks.
-Throughout the process, both sites will remain available and interlinked to ensure a smooth transition.
+Throughout the process, both sites will be available and interlinked to ensure a smooth transition.

 ## Developer impact